Table of Contents

-- Example: LPG gas, Syngas, CNG gas etc.
+- Examples: LPG gas, Syngas, CNG, NG gas, Biogas etc.

 Main Processes in Combustion of Fuels

-- Solid fuel combustion comprises pyrolysis of solid fuels followed by reaction in solid fuel and air
+- Solid fuel combustion comprises the pyrolysis of solid fuels followed by a reaction in solid fuel and air

-- Devolatilization of coal is an example of pyrolysis of coal.
+- Devolatilization of coal is an example of the pyrolysis of coal.